2023 Best Business Bachelor's Degree Schools in Rhode Island

 If you want to attend JWU Providence, expect to pay an average of $35,950 in tuition and fees.
 Of course, this could be reduced if you receive financial aid.
 Bachelor’s Degree recipients from JWU Providence accumulate an average of $27,276 in student debt by the time they complete their degree.

 JWU Providence does have options available for those who want to take online classes.
 You will need to check with the school to see if they are available for your specific major.
-During the 2019-2020 year, about 28% of the undergraduates at the school took at least one online course.
+In fact, around 28% of the undergraduate population registered for at least one online class in 2019-2020.

-Rhode Island College ranked #7 on this year’s list.
+Rhode Island College came in at #7 in this year’s edition of the ranking.

-In-state students pay an average of $10,702 in tuition and fees if they attend RIC full time.
+Students from Rhode Island who attend RIC full time pay an average of $10,702 in tuition and fees.
 If you are from out of state, expect to pay an average of $25,900.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $24,041 in student loans.

 Online courses are available at RIC, but you will need to check with the school to see if they are available for your field of interest.
-During the 2019-2020 year, about 100% of the undergraduates at the school took at least one online course.
+Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 100% took at least some of their classes online.

 Notes and References